DougBurke/xspeclmodels/README.md

 # Installation

-Start up CIAO - preferably CIAO 4.12 - and then try
+Start up CIAO - preferably the conda version of CIAO 4.12 - and then try

 ```
 % git clone https://github.com/DougBurke/xspeclmodels